codecraftblog/codecraftblog.github.io/_drafts/concurrent_for_loops.md

 ### Choosing an iteration count.

-Iteration count was 5 here multipel of the number of cores.. but measure measure measure. the size of each chunk should be suffielnty larget, breaking ito into very small chunks will slow down due to the additonal overhead of load balancing.
+Iteration count was 5 here multiple of the number of cores.. but measure measure measure. the size of each chunk should be suffielnty larget, breaking ito into very small chunks will slow down due to the additonal overhead of load balancing.

 Its a blanace between the effor required to load balance vs time to exect